brettwiens/GetCleanData/README.md

 ### Code
 The code downloads the file from the source, draws the data into dataframes, and processes them to produce a tidy dataset containing only the average values for each subject and activity.
+The code is located in this repo, named run_analysis.R

 ### Assignment Instructions
 * Merges the training and the test sets to create one data set.